-Simon Green, AKA Bonobo, is an artist very much at the peak of his significant powers.
-His 2010 album ‘Black Sands’ was the high watermark of his career to date; a masterful record, marrying Green’s inimitable melodic genius to cutting edge electronics, bass and drums.
+Simon Green, AKA Bonobo, is an artist very much at the peak of his powers.
+His 2013 album ‘The North Borders’ was the high watermark of his career to date: a masterful record, marrying Green’s inimitable melodic genius to cutting edge electronics, bass and drums.

-Now, in 2013, he stands ready to take things up yet another notch.
-The North Borders is another long stride forward – both a natural evolution and a continuation of the electronic palette of Black Sands.
+Later the same year, he finally settled down in his New York studio to write his fifth album.
+The North Borders was another long stride forward – both a natural evolution and a continuation of the electronic palette of Black Sands.
 Thematic, resonant, addictive and perfectly formed, it’s a thrillingly coherent statement piece.
 With vocal features from no less than Erykah Badu, as well as Grey Reverend (Cinematic Orchestra) and Cornelia (Portico Quartet) it’s another finely balanced body of work, leaving room for the beautiful, rich productions themselves to breathe and shine.

-Bonobo has a long history of unearthing new talent (Andreya Triana, Bjaika) and The North Borders sees him do so once again.
-The startling vocals of new collaborator Szjerdene are sprinkled across the North Borders, and Green has yet again found the perfect voice to enhance where he’s at.
+Bonobo has a long history of unearthing new talent (Andreya Triana, Bajka) and The North Borders saw him do so once again.
+The startling vocals of new collaborator Szjerdene are sprinkled across the album, and Green has yet again found the perfect voice to express where he’s at.